• Skip to primary navigation

 Instructions

 • In a small saucepan over low heat melt the vegan butter and stir in the flour.
 Keep stirring for around 3-4 minutes until the raw flour smell of the roux (the butter and flour mixture) is cooked off.
-Be careful to not let the mixture brown.
+Be careful to not let the mixture brown too much.
+We are just looking to cook off the flour.

 • Whisk in the dairy-free milk and increase the heat to low/medium.
 Continue to whisk as the mixture thickens to prevent it sticking to the bottom of the saucepan.
 When the sauce base has thickened, usually around 5 minutes, turn the heat down and stir in the sugar, vanilla extract, brandy and sea salt.